Word of Life (mural)

 Mural in Notre Dame, Indiana, U.S.

-Word of Life (often called "Touchdown Jesus") is a mural by American artist Millard Sheets on the side of Hesburgh Library, on the University of Notre Dame campus in Notre Dame, Indiana.
+Word of Life, commonly referred to as Touchdown Jesus, is a 1964 mural by American artist Millard Sheets on the side of Hesburgh Library, on the University of Notre Dame campus in Notre Dame, Indiana, United States.
 The artwork measures 134 ft high and 68 ft wide.
+It received "preventive maintenance" in 2011.

 Description

 The artwork depicts a procession of figures representing Christian saints, thinkers, teachers, and writers, a topic that connected to the idea of the library.
 Figures were selected from different centuries and places to convey the concept of the Catholic Church's historical continuity.
 At the top of the procession the central figure is the resurrected Jesus Christ, conceived as the great teacher and master, and the fountain of knowledge contained in the library.
 The artwork, which is titled Word of Life, is 134 ft tall and 68 ft wide.

 The mural's image of Jesus, visible from Notre Dame's football stadium, has arms raised in the same fashion as a referee signifying a touchdown.
 From this similarity came the mural's nickname, Touchdown Jesus.
 A stadium expansion partially obscures views of the mural from the field.